inktrap/studyriffic/USERGUIDE.md

 them.
 That way you have the flexibility to include other inline markup, despite that this is not the preferred way of doing this.)

+(Additional note/reminder for mysel: I still have to find out if bottle's cookie function is vulnerable to CSRF and if my endpoints should look out for token.
+On the other hand: the prolifc id is stored in the cookie, which has a signature.)

 # Views